Would you buy a digital image for $69,000,000?

 Mainly, creators sell their digital content as NFTs on NFT marketplaces and online and offline auctions.
 Not only digital objects can be NFTs.
 Physical objects can be transferred to NFT as well.

-For example, a Russian artist Misha Libertee created a glass painting and then destroyed it with a crowbar.
+For example, an artist Misha Libertee created a glass painting and then destroyed it with a crowbar.
 Now, his glass painting only exists as an NFT.
 The crowbar Misha used was digitized as well and sold as an NFT too.

 Finally, NFTs can be used for digitalization of everything physical.
 And this future is very near.
 You probably will be able to buy a car and get an NFT version of it to use in metaverse or as in-game content.
 Who knows.